35 Comments

 Race Hate is the base's, i.e., his 34%'s crack.

 Without it?
 They do not exist.
-They don't know what to do with themselves.
+They wouldn't know what to do with themselves.

 Irrational?
 Utterly.
 But it's as solid as their cement heads.

-It is one primary reason this is China's century.
+It is one of the primary reasons this is China's century.

 Because the 34% have allowed a racist kook back into the nation's cockpit.